 - the intended use(s), quantity/quantities and the instructions for use

 - a model of the label or the accompanying document.

-If the product for which a derogation is applied for is a waste product, a derogation can only be granted after the Region has agreed to valorise the waste product for agricultural purposes.
-This implies that the product must be included in a positive list or must be covered by a utility certificate, a resource certificate or an inspection certificate.
-In that case, the applicant needs to add a copy of this utility, resource or inspection certificate to the file (or prove that an application has been submitted in order to obtain such a certificate).
+If the product for which a derogation is applied for is a waste product, a derogation can only be granted after the Region has agreed with the valorisation the waste product for agricultural purposes.
+This implies that the product must be included in a positive list or must be covered by a certificate of use, a raw material declaration or an inspection certificate.
+In that case, the applicant needs to add a copy of this certificate of use, raw material or inspection certificate to the file (or prove that an application has been submitted in order to obtain such a certificate).

 The following authorities are responsible for waste products:

 - The Flemish Region: OVAM (Openbare Vlaamse Afvalstoffenmaatschappij)

 - The Walloon Region: DSD (Département du Sol et des Déchets)